ulfschneider/ulfschneider.github.io/_posts/thoughts/2011-06-27-scrum-and-architecture.md

 Here the balancing aspect of the interests of all stakeholders is emphasized.
 The famous Frederick Brooks [Brooks 1995:45] states, that

-> The architect of a system, like the architect for a building, is the user´s agent
+> The architect of a system, like the architect of a building, is the user´s agent

 My impression is, both quotes are true.